deepsense-ai/seahorse/docs/operations/notebook.md

 includeOperationsMenu: true
 ---

-Notebook is a special type of operation.
-It gives user capability to quickly explore data.
+A `Notebook` is a special type of operation.
+It gives a user a capability to quickly explore the data.
-In the notebook user can write code using Spark Python API.
+In the `Notebook` the user can write the code using Apache Spark Python API.
-Blocks of python code can be executed and results are immediately returned to the notebook.
+Blocks of Python code can be executed and the results are immediately returned to the `Notebook`.

-To use the notebook user has to drag and drop the Notebook operation onto the canvas and connect a DataFrame to its input port.
-User can access connected dataframe from within the notebook by calling `dataframe()` function.
+To use the `Notebook` the user has to drag and drop the `Notebook` operation onto the canvas and connect a [DataFrame](../classes/dataframe.html) to its input port.
+The user can access the connected `DataFrame` from within the `Notebook` by calling the `dataframe()` function.

-User can start editing code by clicking `Open notebook` button in the Notebook operation's parameters panel.
+The user can start editing the code by clicking the `Open notebook` button in the `Notebook` operation's parameters panel.

-Variables and functions available in the notebooks' global scope:
+The variables and functions available in the `Notebooks`' global scope:

-* <code>dataframe()</code> - function that returns input DataFrame for this notebook.
+* <code>dataframe()</code> - a function that returns the input DataFrame for this `Notebook`.
-Everytime dataframe changes, `dataframe()` must be reevaluated to reflect updated state.
+Everytime the input `Dataframe` changes, the `dataframe()` returns the updated `DataFrame`.

 * <code>sc</code> - Spark Context

 * <code>sqlContext</code> - SQL Context

-To visualize data user can use <a target="_blank" href="{{ site.PANDAS_LIBRARY_ADDRESS }}">pandas</a> library.
+To visualize the data the user can use <a target="_blank" href="{{ site.PANDAS_LIBRARY_ADDRESS }}">pandas</a> library.

-**Remark**: To work with big data, user should sample the DataFrame before using pandas.
+**Remark**: In case of big `DataFrames`, the user should sample the DataFrame before using pandas.

 **Since**: Seahorse 1.0.0